hoong0515/GameControllers2MIDI/README.md

    - Input from your controller will now be converted into MIDI signals.

 ## Known Issues
+- **Important** While editing data in a row, if you edit data in another row, program crashes.
 - MIDI device list may not dynamically update in certain rare cases.
 - Limited support for third-party or non-standard controllers.